grycap/im/doc/source/manual.rst

    Timeout in seconds to get a virtual machine in running state.
    The default value is 1800.

+.. confval:: WAIT_SSH_ACCCESS_TIMEOUT

+   (**New in version IM version 1.5.1.**)
+   Timeout in seconds to wait a virtual machine to get the SSH access active once it is in running state.
+   The default value is 300.

 .. confval:: LOG_FILE

    Full path to the log file.